sreekanthgiraka/certified-kubernetes-administrator-course/docs/03-Scheduling/02-Manual-Scheduling.md

 ## No Scheduler
   - You can manually assign pods to node itself.
 Well without a scheduler, to schedule pod is to set **`nodeName`** property in your pod definition file while creating a pod.

+    ![sc2](../../images/sc2.PNG)

+In above example we have mentioned node name while creating the pod itself.
 For already existing pod to assign a node we need use binding object.

-    ![sc2](../../images/sc2.PNG)

   - Another way
     ```